Substance Use and Addiction

 For older adults, CCSMH recommends reducing alcohol use whenever possible and abstinence considered, especially if there is:

-2. Watch our National ECHO video with Johnathan Bertram on older adults and substance use disorder, including alcohol use disorder.
+Watch the following National ECHO webinar with Johnathan Bertram on older adults and substance use disorder, including alcohol use disorder.